threepointone/react-act-examples/README.md

 Now, some of this isn't ideal.
 We can't expect everyone to use timer mocks and/or a custom build setup just to test their code.
 So what can we do better?

-(Disclaimer - the rest of this is work [in progress](https://github.com/facebook/react/pull/14853))
+# (Disclaimer - the rest of this is [work in progress](https://github.com/facebook/react/pull/14853))

 What if `act(...)` had an asynchronous version?
-Let's say we could write tests like this -
+Let's say we could write tests like this:

 ```jsx
 await act(async () => {